 While scheduling and pricing are left to the individual teachers, the Wernick Method Office handles:

 More than 100 teachers nationwide, in Australia, Canada, and Europe have received Wernick Method certification.
-Over 900 classes have been completed, with over 10,000 students registered.
+Over 1,000 classes have been completed, with over 11,000 student registrations.
 Publicity for the Wernick Method is ongoing, with our active Facebook page, web ads on multiple bluegrass-related sites, and in a variety of bluegrass-related publications including Bluegrass Unlimited, Fiddler, and Banjo Newsletter.
 Our online class pages are viewed typically at least 150 times each, sometimes many more thanks to websites of festival class venues or social media work by the teacher.
 Roughly half of our students first heard of the class directly from our publicity (website, emails, ads).

 The Wernick Method is eager to certify qualified teachers.
 Currently there is no fee to apply for certification, or to be certified.
 Nor is there a charge for the training materials, and no fee is taken until the beginning of the teacher’s first class.